buunguyen/mongoose-deep-populate/README.md

-By default, Mongoose only supports populating nested models at one level depth.
+By default, Mongoose only supports populating nested models at one level of depth.
 This plugin makes it very simple to populate nested models at any level of depth.

 ### Installation
 ```